uchicago-sandlab/naturalbackdoors/README.md

-# Finding Physical Backdoors in Existing Datasets
+# Natural Backdoors in Image Datasets
-This is the code for "Finding Physical Backdoors in Existing Datasets."
+This is the code for "Natural Backdoors in Image Datasets."

 ---